-Late Fees, Damage Fees, and Cancellation Policy
+Late/Cleaning/Damage Fees and Cancellation Policy

-While we want each customer to have the best experience, it is the responsibility of the renter to prepare for poor weather conditions.
+Cancellation Policy: While we want each customer to have the best experience, it is the responsibility of the renter to prepare for poor weather conditions.
 We will not refund for time lost during an individual rental session.
 We require at least a 24-hour advance notice for group cancellations to receive a credit with Outdoor UW for the deposit.

 Rental Information & Forms - General Information, Rules and Regulations

-To be documented and submitted if injury/accident:
+To be documented and submitted in case of injury/accident: